 The ${planType} network providers in this directory have agreed to provide you with your health care services.
 You may go to any of these network providers.
 However, some services may require a referral.

-For some plans, you may have to choose one of our network providers to be your primary care physician (PCP).
+For some plans, you may have to choose one of our network providers to be your primary care provider (PCP).
 (We’ll often use the term "PCP" throughout this directory.)

 We make updates ${dirUpdates}.
 Updates may also be affected by interruptions due to system maintenance, upgrades or unplanned outages.